Content available in: العربية (Arabic)

 Chicken anemia virus (CAV) is a non-enveloped, icosahedral, single-stranded DNA virus belonging to the Gyrovirus from the Anelloviridae family.
-The CAV is responsible for causing the chicken infectious anemia (CIA), an immunosuppressive disease that globally impacts the poultry industry affecting in the same way to males and females.
+The CAV is responsible for causing the chicken infectious anemia (CIA), an immunosuppressive disease that globally impacts the poultry industry, affecting in the same way males and females.
 It was reported that poultry was the only natural host for CAV, but in 2015 a similar strain in humans was identified.

 One of the main characteristics of CAV is its open reading frame that codes for three types of proteins called:

 What are the target of the virus and pathogenesis?